precice/tutorials/aste-turbine/README.md

 ---[ASTE-Evaluate] INFO : 90th percentile of absolute error per vertex 0.003504421261280574
 ```

-The information above is additionally stored in a JSON file called `result.stats.json`.
-The json file can be used in order to further process and store the resulting data.
+This information is additionally stored in a JSON file `result.stats.json` for potential further processing.

 {% note %}
-The error measures as used here are only useful for consistent mapping configurations, i.e., `constraint="consistent"`.
+The error measures used here are only useful for consistent mapping configurations, i.e., `constraint="consistent"`.
 {% endnote %}

-This tutorial is meant as a starting point in order to investigate mapping setups.
+This tutorial is meant as a starting point to investigate mapping setups.
 The provided configuration uses a `nearest-neighbor` mapping, but there are other mapping configurations available (commented out) in the `precice-config.xml` file.
 Example: using the last configuration (`rbf-compact-polynomial-c6` with a dense matrix decomposition) leads to the following error measures:

 ```bash
 ---[ASTE-Evaluate] INFO : Vertex count 3458